 The Macao Open is one of the most prestigious tournaments on the Asian Tour, which is organised by Sports Bureau of Macao SAR Government (MSB) and Golf Association of Macau (GAM).
-Sanctioned by the latter and the Asian Tour, the event is promoted by IMG.
+Sanctioned by the Asian Tour, the event is promoted by IMG.

 Inaugurated in 1998, the tournament will hold its 19th edition in 2017 with a total prize pool of US$500,000.

 The event is held at the picturesque Macao Golf and Country Club at Estrada de Hac Sa Coloane and carries a four-day, stroke play competition format involving 144 players.
 The event was first broadcasted live in 2011 to over 200 countries of 850 Million households worldwide.